A Random Persistence Diagram Generator: Introduction

-We are specifically interested in defining an appropriate parametric model by viewing PDs as spatially inhomogeneous pairwise interacting point processes.
-Typically the majority of the points in a PD are located near the birth axis.
-The upper portion which usually consists of fewer points captures topological information about the data.
-To this end, we rely on a spatially inhomogeneous model to treat stochastically the location of points in PDs.
-Furthermore, the persistence coordinates of points in a PD indicate the prominence level of corresponding topological features.
-For example, typically points with brief persistence may result from noise whereas, longer persistence points represent important topological features.
-Furthermore, the pairwise distance between points in a PD contains information about the underlying data set.
-Nearby points usually share similar topological features and points that are further away mostly represent contrasting features.
-A step interaction function with parameters depending on the pairwise distance between points in a PD is capable of extracting the level of similarity in the corresponding topological features and consequently becomes an appropriate choice of interaction function.
+We develop a model that defines PDs as spatially inhomogeneous pairwise interacting point processes (PIPPs).
+Typically, the majority of the points in a PD are located near the birth axis; moreover, the topologically significant points are fewer in number, lie in the upper portion of the {diagram}, and may be separated from each other.
+To this end, we consider a spatially inhomogeneous model to stochastically treat the location of points in PDs.
+In particular, we use a Voronoi partition model to define the spatial density of points in a PD, assigning higher weights to topologically prominent points in the PD.